Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation: Legal Concept Interpreter

-To find case judgments that might be helpful to interpret the vague concept, the first step is to retrieve the cases that \textit{mention} the concept.
-Formally, given a vague concept $c$ and the article $a$ that the concept belongs to, we will first find all the case judgments cited the Number of article $a$ from a database that stores previous case judgments.
-Then we will retrieve the cases that mention the concept $c$ through exact string matching and all of the retrieved cases form the set $\mathcal{D}_0$.
+To find cases helpful to interpret the vague concept, the first step is to retrieve those \textit{mention} the concept.
+Formally, given a vague concept $c$ and the article $a$ to which $c$ belongs, we find all the cases citing the number of article $a$ from a case database.
+Then, we retrieve the cases that mention concept $c$ through exact string matching.
+All the retrieved cases form case set $\mathcal{D}_0$.

-The case judgment database is constructed by collecting legal case judgments published on China Judgments Online\footnote{\href{https://wenshu.court.gov.cn/}{https://wenshu.court.gov.cn/}}.
-This is the largest public case judgment platform in China, which is the official website hosted by the Supreme People’s Court of China.
-Our database includes information from the years 1985 to 2021 available on the website, ensuring the comprehensiveness of the source.
+Our case database is constructed by collecting \textit{judgment} documents published on China Judgments Online\footnote{\href{https://wenshu.court.gov.cn/}{https://wenshu.court.gov.cn/}}.
+It's the largest public case platform in China and the official website hosted by the Supreme People’s Court of China.
+Our database includes cases from 1985 to 2021, which ensures the source's comprehensiveness.

-A case judgment typically contains 5 parts: Header, Facts, Court view, Verdict and Conclusion \footnote{Details of the case judgment structure are in Appendix \ref{judgment_introduction}.}.
+To further refine this retrieval process, we focus specifically on the most relevant section of the case document.
+A case typically contains five parts: Header, Facts, Court View, Verdict, and Conclusion \footnote{Details of the case structure are in Appendix \ref{judgment_introduction}.}.
 Among them, the court view section explains the legal rationale and basis for the judgment.
-We adopt a retrieval approach based on exact string matching to check whether the vague concept appears in the court view section of a case judgment.
-We do not use dense retrieval or other fuzzy matching methods for retrieving because legal terminology is very rigorous.
-Every concept has a fixed expression and rarely has alternative formulations.
-Therefore, we use exact string matching to ensure retrieval precision.
+We use exact string matching to retrieve the cases that contain the vague concept in their court views.
+Legal terminology demands precision with fixed expressions that rarely permit alternative phrasings, so this approach ensures accuracy over fuzzy matching methods like dense retrieval.